NOTICE OF PRIVACY PRACTICES

 - All employees, staff and other network personnel.

-- Erie County Medical Center, Erie County Home and Erie County Medical Center Outpatient Clinics.
+- Erie County Medical Center, Terrace View and Erie County Medical Center Outpatient Clinics.
 All these entities, sites and locations follow the terms of this notice.
 In addition, these entities, sites and locations may share medical information with each other for treatment, payment or operations as described in this notice.

 OUR PLEDGE REGARDING MEDICAL INFORMATION

-We understand that medical information about you and your health is personal.
-We are committed to protecting medical information about you.
+We understand that your health and your Health Information and your health are personal.
+We are committed to protecting your Health Information.
 We create a record of the care and services you receive at our facilities.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all of the records of your care generated by the ECMC Healthcare Network, whether made by facility personnel, personal doctor or laboratory results, being especially sensitive to the needs of the HIV patient.
+This notice applies to all of the records of your care generated by the ECMC, whether made by facility personnel, personal doctor or laboratory results, being especially sensitive to the needs of the Behavioral Health, Substance Abuse and HIV patient.
 Your personal doctor may have different policies or notices regarding the doctor's use and disclosure of your medical information created in the doctor's office or clinic.
-This notice will tell you about the ways in which we may use and disclose medical information about you.
+This notice will tell you about the ways in which we may use and disclose your Health Information.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.

 We are required by law to: